annihilatorrrr/RamEater/README.md

 # RamEater
-A repo containing scripts in (py, c, go, bash) to increase ram usage and cpu usage by desired %.
+A repo containing scripts in (Py, C, Go, bash, Rust) to increase ram usage and cpu usage by desired %.

 **Working as Excepted!**